 Friggatriskaidekaphobia or “Fear of Friday the 13th” is with us again.
 This year will be especially bad.
-Occurrences of Friday the 13th from year to year vary from one to three, but in 2012 there will be three at 13 week intervals.
+Occurrences of Friday the 13th from year to year vary from one to three, but in 2012 there will be five at 13 week intervals.
 Even if nothing happens, the possibilities must be terrific for those who are superstitious.
 Personally, I’ve only thought about the number 13 with fondness, and more especially when it’s on Friday as my father was born on Friday the 13th.
 He was a happy man most of his life and encouraged me to laugh at things like superstition, but unfortunately, he also encouraged me to avoid disappointment, which I often manifested as superstition.
 For too many years of my life I did everything I could to keep from being disappointed to the degree I didn’t talk about anything that really excited me.
 People had to pay close attention to figure out what I was passionate about.
 I believed that if I expressed my excitement overtly, it would be a jinx.
 So I kept my mouth shut about anything I really loved except for my children.
 They were too overwhelming for me to remain silent and withdrawn.
 In every other area I was on guard about ever feeling a tinge of let down and yet was continually let down.
 The thing I was trying to avoid I was wallowing in daily.

 So what does all of this have to do with Richard Armitage?
 Well, he will be one of thirteen “dwarves” and the second Hobbit movie will come out on December 13, 2013 which is a Friday.
 Horrors! ;=) That aside, this fear of disappointment does factor into the dynamic his current fans are experiencing with his coming performance in ‘The Hobbit’.
 Some are afraid to let themselves get pumped up.
 The Frenz of old would have certainly been too cool to ever get caught up in the excitement and would have expressed caution to others.
 Thank God the old Frenz is on the wane, and the new one is having a blast feeling the thrill.
 And of course the question is out there, oh yeah, it’s still out there: couldn’t RA disappoint the public and me as well?
 Yes, he could, but I’m not going to dwell on that especially since it may not even happen.
 If it does, I’ll deal with it.
 And superstition can take its fat, capricious self back to the corner and stay there.